 - If you cultivate as much as five plants, the punishment is a thousand dollars in fine and as much as six months spent in jail

-- For up to a hundred plants cultivated, the cannabis laws will determine a punishment of $2,000 in fines and up to a year in jail
+- Up to a hundred plants cultivated, the cannabis laws will determine a punishment of $2,000 in fines and up to a year in jail

-- For up to five hundred plants being cultivated, the punishment is $5,000 in fines and as much as five years spent in prison
+- Up to five hundred plants being cultivated, the punishment is $5,000 in fines and as much as five years spent in prison

 - For more than five hundred marijuana plants, the fine is $20,000 and as much as ten years spent in prison.

 For marijuana cultivation, possession or sale, the penalties increase, depending on certain aggravating factors according to the cannabis laws in Maine: